EPCCed/intro_to_cp2k/day1/README.md

 DFT in CP2K is based on the Quickstep method, this is the part of CP2K devoted to solving the electronic structure problem in order to calculate the forces on  atoms.

-In the core of Quickstep, a self-consistant field (SCF) calculation is performed in order to find the ground state energy of the system.
-This involves performing a number of  steps where the potential is calculated from the electronic density and then this is used to construct a new electron density by solving the KS equations (this density is then used in the next SCF step).
+At the core of Quickstep, a self-consistant field (SCF) calculation is performed in order to find the ground state energy of the system.
+This involves performing a number of steps where at each step the potential is calculated from the electronic density and then this is used to construct a new electron density by solving the KS equations (this density is then used in the next SCF step).
 The SCF converges when the required tolarence for self-consistency is met.